garnajee/home-server/README.md

 1. "*Key*": "accept", "*Value*": "application/json"
 2. "*Key*": "Content-Type", "*Value*": "application/json"

 > Please note, that we cannot send images with this API (it's a paid feature).
+(If you want to send the poster, refer to the new method [here](#global-webhook).)

 And that's it, you can save.

+#### Global Webhook

+This method will allow you to send a webhook to any service/api you want in a very easy way.

+This consists of using your own API and create your request in Python (which is more flexible than the Jellyfin Webhook plugin) and send it to the API you want.

+To do this you will need to modify as your needs the [webhooks/jellyfin/JellyHookAPI/jellyhookapi.py](webhooks/jellyfin/JellyHookAPI/jellyhookapi.py) file.

+Then, add the Handlebars template in Jellyfin > Plugin > Webhook.

+And finally, build and run the docker image.

+All these steps are explained in the [README](webhooks/jellyfin/JellyHookAPI/README.md) of the JellyHookAPI folder.

 ### Fake Ratio